oscar-system/Singular.jl/docs/src/ideal.md

 ----------------|---------------|-----------------------
 Singular        | `sideal{T}`    | `Singular.IdealSet{T}`

-These types are parameterised by the type of elements in the coefficient ring of the polynomials that generate the ideals.
+These types are parameterised by the type of elements of the polynomial ring over which the ideals are defined.

 All ideal types belong directly to the abstract type `Module{T}` and all the ideal set parent object types belong to the abstract type `Set`.